-Spacecraft relative motion dynamics is used to model how a spacecraft moves with respect to the final desired point, regardless of the presence of a reference spacecraft at the rephasing desired location.
-Thus, the re-phasing target point can be represented by the origin of a Local Vertical Local Horizontal (LVLH) reference frame.
+Spacecraft relative motion dynamics is used to model how a spacecraft moves with respect to the final desired point, regardless of the presence of a reference spacecraft at the re-phasing desired location.
+Thus, the re-phasing target point can be represented by the origin of a Local Vertical Local Horizontal (LVLH) reference frame, using Hill-Clohessy-Wiltshire (HCW) equations (Reference 18).
 In such a frame, x points from Earth to the reference spacecraft (virtual or real), y points along the track (direction of motion), and z completes the right-handed frame (see Figure 1).
 For this paper, the origin of the LVLH frame moves on a circular orbit, with a semi-major axis equal to that of the active spacecraft's orbit.

-The out-of-plane z and in-plane xy motions are usually assumed to be decoupled.
+The out-of-plane (z) and in-plane (xy) motions are usually assumed to be decoupled.
 In this paper it is assumed that the spacecraft's and its target's re-phasing location lie in the same orbital plane, and the out-of-plane motion will be neglected.
-Furthermore, it is assumed that the commands to the drag surfaces are on-off, i.e., instantaneously changing from open to close and vice versa (see [12, 13, 22-25]).
+Furthermore, it is assumed that the commands to the drag surfaces are on-off, i.e., instantaneously changing from open to close and vice versa (see References 8-9 and 19-22).

-The atmospheric differential drag control concept is based on the assumption that two spacecraft can change their respective cross-wind surface area, generating differential values of drag acceleration along track y, as depicted in Figure 1.
+The atmospheric differential drag control concept is based on the assumption that two spacecraft can change their respective cross-wind surface area, generating differential values of drag acceleration along track (y), as depicted in Figure 1.
 In this example, one spacecraft increases its drag by opening a surface, thus lowering its orbit and increasing its speed with respect to the other spacecraft.
-The main limitations of this propellantless control are that only planar motion can be addressed x and y, and that the orbits decay faster whenever the surfaces are opened.
+The main limitations of this propellant-less control are that only planar motion can be addressed (x and y), and that the orbits decay faster whenever the surfaces are opened.